Blog

 Ticks Life Cycle

-While some tick species, such as the brown dog tick, prefer feeding on the same host throughout their stages, other species like the Ixodes scapularis tick prefer feeding on different hosts at every stage of their life.
+While some tick species, such as the brown dog tick, prefer feeding on the same host throughout their stages, other species, like the Ixodes scapularis tick, prefer feeding on different hosts at every stage of their life.
 Ticks that require many hosts typically take three years to complete their life cycle.
 However, most of them will die sooner because they often lack a suitable host for their next feeding.

 How Do Ticks Find Their Host?

 Ticks strategically pick a well-used path where they wait for a host in a position known as questing.
 Because ticks don't fly or jump, they hold on to the tips of well-raised grasses, leaves, and shrubs with their third and fourth pairs of legs.
-Their first pair of legs remain outstretched, waiting to climb on a host that brushes against the spot.
-While some ticks attach to a host immediately, others will wander in search of body areas where the skin is thinner such as the ears.
+Their first legs remain outstretched, waiting to climb on a host that brushes against the spot.
+While some ticks attach to a host immediately, others will wander in search of body areas where the skin is slender, such as the ears.

 How Do Ticks Feed and Spread Diseases?